camunda/camunda-docs/docs/self-managed/tasklist-deployment/data-retention.md

 Tasklist imports data from Zeebe and stores it in Elasticsearch indices with a defined prefix (default: `tasklist`).
 Specifically, this includes the following:

-- Deployed processes, including the diagrams
+- Deployed processes, including the diagrams.
 - The state of process instances, including variables and flow nodes, activated within instance execution, incidents, etc.

 It additionally stores some Tasklist-specific data: